fivequarters/fusebit.io/src/_blog/_posts/a-better-slack-bot-for-hubspot.md

 4. Don’t forget to make sure the bot is added to the Slack channel where you are sending commands, otherwise your events will not be received.

 ### Before you go…
-If you are looking to create flexible and powerful integrations using other platforms, check out [Fusebit](https://fusebit.io/), and follow us on [Twitter](https://twitter.com/fusebitio)!
+If you are looking to create flexible and powerful integrations using other SaaS platforms, check out [Fusebit](https://fusebit.io/), and follow us on [Twitter](https://twitter.com/fusebitio)!